hsotoparada/DeepPhasePick/README.md

 ### 4. DeepPhasePick Worflow

-DeepPhasePick worflow is controlled by several dictionaries defined in the run\_dpp.py script.
+DeepPhasePick worflow is controlled by the parameters defined in several dictionaries in the run\_dpp.py script.
-Using the parameters defined in these dictionaries, the script call the functions sotred in dpp.py following the steps described below...
+Using these parameters, dpp.py runs the steps described below...

 1) Reading trained models and other relevant results from hyperparameter optimization.